bjrobillard/bjrobillard/README.md

 # College Projects
 ###  Benjamin Robillard
 ---
 The purpose of this repository is to showcase some of the projects I enjoyed working on during my college career.
-It includes projects from: Object Oriented Programming, User Interface Design, Networking, UNIX .....
+It includes projects from: Object Oriented Programming, User Interface Design, Networking, UNIX, Kattis Problem Solutions, .....

 ---
 ## Object Oriented Programming ('OOP-Sp23')